sunnypawat/ArduinoLab/README.md

 Good luck on COMP PROG LAB class!

 ## Important notes
 Some of the codes from early weeks are hard to read and very unorganize.
-This is because I know nothing when I first apply for this class.
+This is because I knew nothing when I first apply for this class.

 ### Descripton for each week